braintelligencePL/movie-app-kotlin-mongodb/README.md

 - Standardize the format of returned movie-api ratings e.g. 5/10
 - Aggregating average internal rating offline.
 Right now it is performed when request is coming which is bad because when more reviews will come than response time will be longer.
 - Add paging for internalReviews (maybe introduce completely new endpoint for it, because extending already existing functionality to paging would make this one endpoint a bit too complex).
+- As you can create multiple catalogs application can be sold to other client with other repertoire.